-We find that while the standard deviation of low-income native (immigrant) location effects is 0.17 (0.20) at baseline, it declines to 0.13 (0.17) when controlling for high-school fixed effects.
-Thus, high school effects explain $1 - \frac{0.13^2}{0.17^2} = 45\%$ ($1 - \frac{0.17^2}{0.20^2} = 31\%$) of the variation in location effects.
-However, when we turn to study the heterogeneity between immigrants and natives, we find surprising results.
-The variance of the immigrant-native within-city difference is three times larger, and although the correlation coefficient becomes much noisier, the point estimate is more negative.
-This suggests that disparities between immigrants and natives in location effects are not caused by schools.
+Appendix Table A.2 reports variance components for immigrants and natives with and without controlling for high-school fixed effects.
+The standard deviation of low-income native (immigrant) location effects declines from 0.18 (0.16) at baseline to 0.13 (0.10) when controlling for high-school fixed effects.
+Thus, high school effects explain $1 - \frac{0.13^2}{0.18^2} = 41\%$ ($1 - \frac{0.10^2}{0.16^2} = 37\%$) of the variation in location effects.
+However, the variance of the immigrant-native within-city gap is three times larger, and although the correlation coefficient becomes much noisier, the point estimate is more negative.
+This suggests that the zero correlation between immigrants and natives is not caused by schools.
 If anything, high schools in Israel act as equalizers.
-For high-income families, the drop in the correlation is even more striking, as, without the high school fixed effects the correlation was strongly positive.
+For high-income families, the drop in the correlation is even more striking, as, without the high school fixed effects, the correlation was strongly positive.